Michelangelo367/SampSimu/README.md

 2 - Latin Hypercube Sampling

-In this sampling technique, in order to obtain $n$ number of samples, first each random variable should be stratified into $n$ intervals.
-Thereafter, a permutation of interval should be geenrated for each random variable, and they all together represent $n$ hypercubes in the sample space, then a random observation can be taken from each hypercube randomely.
+In this sampling technique, in order to obtain $n$ observations, first each random variable should be stratified into $n$ intervals.
+Thereafter, a permutation of intervals should be generated for each random variable, and they all together represent $n$ hypercubes in the sample space, then a random observation can be taken from each hypercube randomely.

 Sampling steps: